10 Best Fruit Vegetable Corers

 Sizing and Capacity

-Produce comes in widely varying dimensions, so the coring diameter and shaft length matter more than most people expect.
+Produce comes in widely varying dimensions, so coring diameter and shaft length matter more than most people expect.
 Apple corers typically feature a barrel roughly three-quarters of an inch to one inch wide, which matches standard apple cores without removing excessive flesh.
-If you also work with bell peppers, look for a slightly wider serrated head or a dedicated pepper corer that can scoop the seed cluster in one motion.
+If you also work with bell peppers, look for a slightly wider serrated head or a dedicated pepper corer that scoops the seed cluster in one motion.
 For stuffing vegetables like zucchini or eggplant, an eight-inch corer keeps your hands clear while hollowing out the cavity.
 Multi-piece sets solve the sizing problem by including several tip diameters, letting you switch from cherry tomatoes to large pears without forcing the wrong tool into delicate flesh.

 Feature Tradeoffs